Class IdMapper

 getIdValue

 Get the unique ID for the given object.
-Delegates togetId()
+Delegates togetId().- Specified by:

 -